davidjohnbaker1/davidjohnbaker/drafts/BlogTopics.markdown

 # Blog Topics

+1. Introduction to post phd posts
+2. Hidden Curricula
+3. My opinions on asking questions
+4. UK + USA PhD

+* Write on topics where I know a lot about, tempted to make how-to guides
+* But they are on the internet, have bigger plans
+* Health in Grad School (weight, myfit, recipies, vegeteriamism)

+## Almost Done

+* Point of Masters

 ## First Principles

 * Want to write articles that are the kind that I'd want to watch when I am looking for something